The Tao of It and Bit: Wheeler

 \section{Wheeler}

 John Archibald Wheeler was, arguably, the most influential physicist since Einstein, contributing to radical insights in general relativity, quantum mechanics, quantum field theory, quantum gravity, to mention just a few domains.
-Much of this influence was done through his many brilliant PhD students.
+Much of this influence was done through his many brilliant PhD students. ~\footnote{ From Wheeler's students, I will mention only a few who changed the face of physics: Richard Feynman, Hugh Everett III, Jacob Bekenstein, Warner Miller, Robert Geroch, Charles Misner, Kip Thorne, Arthur Wightman, Bill Unruh, Robert Wald, Demetrios Christodoulou, Ignazio Ciufolini, Kenneth Ford, and others, to whom I apologize for not mentioning.}.
 Although I've never met him, I see him as a person who is willing to risk his reputation by allowing him and his students to develop ideas which apparently contradicted the very foundations of physics, as accepted in his time.
-He worked on radical (at least for that time) stuff like {\em wormholes}, {\em black holes}, {\em geons} (objects made just of spacetime, including a way to obtain the mass and the electromagnetic field as effects of the topology of spacetime \cite{MW57}), {\em wavefunction of the universe}, with the accompanying {\em end of time}, strange superpositions of different topologies in a {\em quantum foam}, {\em delayed choice experiments} which seem to imply that the observer affects the past \cite{Whe78,delayed2007,ionicioiu2011quantum_delayed_choice}.
+He worked on radical (at least for that time) subjects like {\em wormholes}, {\em black holes}, {\em geons} (objects made just of spacetime, including a way to obtain the mass and the electromagnetic field as effects of the topology of spacetime \cite{MW57}), {\em wavefunction of the universe}, with the accompanying {\em end of time}, strange superpositions of different topologies in a {\em quantum foam}, {\em delayed choice experiments} which seem to imply that the observer affects the past \cite{Whe78,delayed2007,ionicioiu2011quantum_delayed_choice}.
+Moreover, the initial conditions of the observed system have to depend on those of the measurement device \cite{Sto12QMb}.

 He encouraged his students to challenge well established paradigms, with ideas like: \begin{itemize} \item A particle goes from one point to another by following all possible paths, even if it goes faster than light, or even back in time \cite{Fey85}. \item Many features of Quantum Mechanics can be better understood if we admit that there are many worlds \cite{Eve57,Eve73}. \item Black holes have their own thermodynamics, including entropy \cite{bekenstein1972black}.
 When combining the effect discovered by another student of Wheeler, Bill Unruh, with the principle of equivalence, we obtain the Hawking(-Zel'dovich-Starobinski) radiation. \end{itemize}